The House of Tomorrow (2017 film): Production

-The film was shot in Minnesota.
+The some of the film was shot in Minnesota: Robbinsdale, St. Michael, North Branch, St. Paul, and the Dennis Odin Johnson Geodesic House.
+According to Maude Apatow, the film was shot in 18 days.

 Reception

-The film has a 74% rating on Rotten Tomatoes, based on 35 reviews with an average score of 6.27/10.
+The film has a 75% rating on Rotten Tomatoes, based on 36 reviews with an average score of 6.27/10.
 The website's critics consensus reads: "Familiar yet endearing, The House of Tomorrow is a well-told coming-of-age comedy that marks an auspicious if not indispensable debut from writer-director Peter Livolsi."
 Colin Covert of the Star Tribune awarded the film four stars.
 Leah Greenblatt of Entertainment Weekly graded the film a B. Jeffrey M. Anderson of Common Sense Media gave the film three stars out of five.
 Both Susan Wloszczyna of RogerEbert.com and Barbara VanDenburgh of The Arizona Republic gave it three stars.
 Wes Greene of Slant Magazine awarded the film two and a half stars out of four.
 Joe Friar of The Victoria Advocate awarded the film three stars out of four.

 Sheri Linden of The Hollywood Reporter gave the film a positive review, calling it "a confident and perfectly cast debut feature."

 Robert Abele of TheWrap also gave the film a positive review and wrote, "what makes the movie organically enjoyable outside of its expected direction is that the manifestation of Sebastian's and Jared's mutually beneficial attachment is, in Livolsi's hands, a delicate simmer instead of a sentimental splash, and tended to with plenty of deadpan wit and honest feeling."

 Walter Addiego of the San Francisco Chronicle gave the film a negative review and wrote "Part of what's missing in The House of Tomorrow is the acerbic punk spirit that inspires its two heroes, which could have been remedied by a sharper script."